fluxcd/flux-kustomize-example/README.md

 4. Pick an environment to run (`staging` or `production`) and ask Flux to use that environment by passing flag `--git-path=staging` or `--git-path=production`

-5. As usual, you need to make sure that the ssh key hown by `fluxctl identity` is added to the your github fork.
+5. As usual, you need to make sure that the ssh key shown by `fluxctl identity` is added to the your github fork.

 ## How does this example work?